 There are lots of places nicer than Ipswich and there are lots of places not as nice as Ipswich.
 I think that is just common sense.
 So, I do wonder why people here almost universally have to make such a statement about something that is not even comparable; for one is a town and one is a city.
 City’s generally attract much greater investment and so have greater capacity to improve and develop.
 There seems almost a sense of shame in anyone admitting that there’s something nice about Ipswich!

 Ipswich is Suffolk’s ‘County Town’; its capital.
-One part of Ipswich that I have seen developing over my almost ten years in Suffolk, is the Marina; the waterfront.
-We have a lovely friend that has moved from a small village, to live in one of the new apartment blocks at the Marina.
+One part of Ipswich that I have seen developing over my almost ten years in Suffolk, is the marina.
+We have a lovely friend that has moved from a small village, to live in one of the new apartment blocks at the marina.
 I have never seen our friend as happy as she has been, since moving there.
 When we visited, we learnt why.

-One thing I would note is that if, like me, you have difficulty walking more than a short distance, there were few if any benches to sit at along the walk around the Marina.
-Chronic illness makes walking rather difficult for me, beyond that of a few minutes.
-Having places to rest would be incredibly helpful.
-Fortunately, I did this walk back in 2014, when these photos were taken and when my illness was less impacting on my mobility.
-It may be that seating has since been provided.
+One thing I would note is that if, like me, you have a disability and therefore difficulty walking more than a short distance, there were few if any benches to sit at along the walk around the Marina.
+Having places to rest would be incredibly helpful and can mean the difference between visiting a particular venue, or not.

 The marina is a large area and is surrounded by both the old and the new.
 The Old Customs House stands majestically on the quayside, its four columned porticos and striking red bricks a main feature of maritime heritage:

 There are a number of cafés, bars and restaurants around the marina; perfect for breakfast out on the quayside, lunch with a view or an evening out to experience the nighttime atmosphere at the waterfront: